metaphorical/javascript-stack-1/readme.md

 Me playing with technologies and concepts...
 Most of the code will be documented (at least I'll try) since sole purpose is education...

 Server is built in Express and will utilize open movie db API and maybe more similar APIs.
+Most of core stuff are written in ES6.

+Client side structure is based around components with every component having it's js, html and css bundled together.
+This is achieved through usage of css modules.

 ###Stack